 Yoast SEO

-Once you’ve uploaded your article in WordPress, Yoast evaluates the text through a bunch of commonly accepted on-page SEO requirements.
-It serves as a handy checklist for internal links, external links, readability of text, and lots more.
+Once you’ve uploaded your article in WordPress, Yoast SEO evaluates the text against on-page SEO best practices.
+It’s a handy checklist for internal links, external links, readability, and more.

 WP Last Modified Info